top of page

 Sugars (sucrose, fructose, glucose) are known as simple carbohydrates, such as those found in fruit.
 Cats struggle to digest sugars, therefore they're considered to hold no biological value.
 Contrary to popular belief, cats are lactose intolerant, which is why you shouldn't give them milk.

 Fibre, an indigestible complex carbohydrate, can aid digestive transit and the excretion of hairballs.
-In fact, you can get specialist food with added fibre for this very reason.
+You can get specialist food with added fibre for this very reason.
 Wild cats would get fibre from the bones, fur and partially digested plant matter from the stomachs of their prey.

 Starch is another complex carbohydrate that the body converts into glucose to provide energy to the cells.
 It's easier to digest than sugar and can be found in grains and vegetables.
 Starch is necessary in dry foods as it acts as the "glue" that holds the ingredients together.